| GENERAL INFO (Jump to Diary)|

 The United States Virgin Islands enjoy a tropical climate, with little seasonal change throughout the year.
 Here are 144 species of birds, 22 species of mammals, 302 species of fish and seven species of amphibians.
 The only endemic land mammals are six species of native bats: the greater bulldog bat, Antillean fruit-eating bat, red fruit bat, Brazilian free-tailed bat, velvety free-tailed bat and the Jamaican fruit bat.
 Reptiles manages better: The world’s largest species of reptile, the leatherback turtle, as well as one of the largest land lizards, the green iguana thrives here along with the red-footed tortoise.
 I would like to see the Virgin Islands worm lizard; Amphisbaena fenestrata.

 The first part is not that interesting; it is mainly industrial buildings, although small.
 Further inland, the high hills are dotted with nice houses.
 Then I pass Nisky Moravian Church, a billboard for Captain Morgan, a grave yard and then a little fishing harbour.
 The water is packed with barracudas well over one meter - where the fishermen spill their guts.
-Then I pass a official looking building with an American flag, the US Virgin Island's flag and what most likely should be a Danish, although it is a bit narrow in the white.
+Then I pass an official looking building with an American flag, the US Virgin Island's flag and what most likely should be a Danish, although it is a bit narrow in the white and the dimensions are off.

 narrow streets.
 Here, it seems like 90% of the buildings are dating back to